V999TEC/Octopussy/README.md

 java -jar octopussy.jar 4 Icarus.properties
 ```

-Another way is simply to use 7-zip and build your properties file into the zip, but it must be called octopussy.properties
+Another way is simply to use 7-zip and build your properties file into the zip, but be sure to call it octopussy.properties

 Open the archive, edit the octopussy.properties and save the changes and it will regenerate the jar
 You'll need to change at the very least: